ihsw/toxiproxy-node-client/README.md

 Once that is installed and you have added `toxiproxy-node-client` to your `package.json` configuration, you can require the package and start using the library.

 ## JavaScript (ES5) Usage
-Here is an example for creating a proxy that limits a Redis connection to 1000KB/s.
+THIS IS OLD!
+I am currently re-writing the docs.
+2017-01-09 Here is an example for creating a proxy that limits a Redis connection to 1000KB/s.

 ```js